Skip links

 Unicorns (see below)

 Turkey's startup ecosystem has also seen growth in the software and technology sectors.
 Startups in these industries are focused on developing innovative solutions for businesses and consumers.
-Some of the most successful startups in these sectors include Insider, which offers personalized marketing solutions, and Segmentify, which provides AI-driven e-commerce personalization services.
+Some of the most successful startups in these sectors include Insider, which offers personalized marketing solutions and has expanded to 25+ markets, and Segmentify, which provides AI-driven e-commerce personalization services.

 However, despite this progress, there are still several challenges that need to be addressed to unlock the full potential of Turkey's startup ecosystem:

-– A lack of guides and instructions on Turkish startup ecosystem, which makes it difficult for investors and entrepreneurs to make informed decisions.
+– A lack of guides and instructions on the Turkish startup ecosystem, which makes it difficult for investors and entrepreneurs to make informed decisions and requires local advisors or incubator partners.

 Editor's opinion on market characteristics